eyradel/Decision-Tree-breast-cancer-prediction-using-sugeno-algorithm-Web-App/README.md

 17. **Change of shape and size** - Breast shape/size changes
 18. **Blood discharge** - Blood discharge from breast

-## Output Predictions
+## Output Diagnoses

-The system can predict the following 7 breast cancer types:
+The system can diagnose the following 7 breast cancer types:

 1. **Angiosarcoma**
 2. **Ductal Carcinoma in situ (DCIS)**